 If there is no opposition from other businesses in the next four months from the date of publication, the trademark follows registration around six months later.

-In case of opposition filed, a fair hearing is conducted and the decision is taken by the Registrar.
+In case of an opposition, a fair hearing takes place and the final decision is by the Registrar.
 Once the application proceeds for trademark registration, the trademark office issues a registration certificate.

 The validity of trademark registration in India is 10 years, after which trademark owners need to file a renewal application with the Registry to maintain registration.
 The trademark’s use is not mandatory for its maintenance or renewal.
 However, a registered trademark will become vulnerable to cancellation if not used continuously for five years after registration.